khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Recent-Updates.md

+### 1.0.36

+New features:
++ Back key now sends "ESC".
++ $TERM is set to "screen"
++ Exiting terminal session closes window.
++ Preferences for all of the above.
++ Improved terminal emulation.
+Pretty much everything termcap uses on popular Linux distros for "vt100", "screen", and "linux" style terminals should be supported.

+Bug Fixes:
++ Reset Terminal now works.
++ The soft keyboard should now be visible by default on devices which don't have a hard keyboard.

+(Thanks to Steven Luo for most of the above features and fixes.)

+Improved French Translation (Thanks eauland@github!)

 1.0.35:
 Fixed status bar icon style for 2.2+ devices.

 1.0.34:
 Fix two bugs:

  + Swype Keyboard didn't work.
 (Reverted a seemingly innocent change.
 IMEs are error prone.)
  + Wouldn't start on some versions of Android.
 (Was accidentally using an API level 11 API in a class that got loaded in API level 10 devices.)

 1.0.33:
 [[Unicode UTF-8 Support]].
 Thanks to Steven Luo, steven+android@steven676.net